MileHacker Logo

 Jeep Tours

 Embark on a thrilling ride on unpaved roads into the Atlantic Forest to access waterfalls and cachaça distilleries.
 These tours combine adventure with sightseeing.
-At Cachoeira do Tobogã, an impressive rock that is natural slide, adventurous tourists slide down along the smooth rock face into the refreshing pool below.
+At Cachoeira do Tobogã, an impressive natural rock slide, adventurous tourists slide down the smooth rock face into the refreshing pool below.

 Water-Based Activities & Wildlife